-Urine is stored in your bladder, which is an organ located in your pelvis.
+Urine is stored in your bladder, which is an organ located in the pelvis.
 The muscles of the pelvis help keep your bladder in place.
 When you urinate, urine travels from your bladder and out of your body through a tube called the urethra.
 Ring-like muscles (sphincter muscles) keep the urethra closed so urine does not pass until you are ready to urinate.
+Muscles at the end of the urethra (sphincter muscles) and in the pelvic floor also help to hold back urine.

-The weight of a baby in your belly and the act of giving birth may cause your pelvic muscles to stretch and weaken.
+The weight of a baby in your belly and the act of giving birth will put pressure on your bladder and may cause your pelvic muscles to stretch and weaken.
 This causes your bladder to sag, and your urethra to stretch.
 Nerves can also be damaged.
-It is this damage to muscles and nerves that can cause bladder control problems.
+It is this damage to muscles and nerves that can cause bladder control problems to persist.

 Kegel exercises do not require equipment and can be done anywhere—while sitting at your desk, standing in line at the bank, or even lying down in bed.
 They are done by squeezing your sphincter muscles in the same way you would when stopping urine flow.
 After 6-8 weeks of doing the exercises, you may find that you have fewer leaks.